rubenhortas/rubenhortas.github.io/_posts/2023-07-05-htb-getting-started-walkthrough.md

 ## Directory enumeration

-Let's see if there are hidden directories we can check to get more information...
+Let's see if there are hidden directories we can check to get more information:

 ```
 $ gobuster dir -u http://gettingstarted.htb --wordlist /usr/share/dirb/wordlists/common.txt